 - If necessary, trials can include water treatments (2 injectors), water consumption per phase for 32 pens, and separate feeders for special ingredients.

-- An on farm lab can also provide: intestinal biopsy, sample of litter per pen, blood samples, skin resistance measurements, bone breaking force, gizzard erosion score and weights, foot pad scores, foot toe collection for analyzing mineralization, cellulitis scores, and intestinal integrity scores.
-All collections which require a veterinarian are conducted by La Coop fédérée’s staff veterinarian.
+- An on-farm lab can also conduct: intestinal biopsy, litter alternative testing, sample of litter per pen, blood samples, skin resistance measurements, bone breaking force, gizzard erosion score & weights, foot pad scores, foot toe collection for analyzing mineralization, cellulitis scores & breast blister scores, intestinal integrity scores, meat yield, and meat quality.
+All collections which require a veterinarian are conducted by Sollio Agriculture’s staff veterinarian.

 - Other procedures and analysis can be included upon request.

-- Confidentiality and efficiencies of research.
-The CRF Poultry Research Team reviews all broiler trial protocols, provides an assessment & interpretation of the results, and prepares an economic analysis.
+- Confidentiality and efficiencies of research, as the CRF Poultry Research Team reviews all broiler trial protocols, provides an assessment & interpretation of the results, and prepares an economic analysis.